emiliacb/emiliacb/landing/content/pages/en/services.md

 ## Full-Stack Web Development

-**Custom development** of scalable web applications using technologies like React, Next.js and Serverless.
+**Custom development** of scalable web applications using technologies like React, Next.js, Node and AWS.

 Examples:
 - Highly personalized landings or web applications